Chelsea Australian garden Olinda

 Wandering Two Creeks Track

 Tucked away in leafy Ku ring gai, on Sydney's North Shore, is a stunning walk from Seven Little Australians' Park to Middle Harbour - called Two Creeks Track.
 It's a 6 - 8km walk, depending on how far you go.
 Travelling through bush paths, it takes you through broad ridges, steep slopes, deep valleys and wetlands which leads you through dry heath, moist forest, sandstone swamp, mallee woodlands and floodplain wetlands.
-This video gives you a taste of the walk and some of the species you might see in your walk.
+Here's a taste of the walk and some of the plants you might see.

 The magic garden of Ian Cox